NathanSkene/NathanSkeneNetlift.github.io/content/author/kristina/_index.md

 +++

 I am a second-year Master student in Neuroscience at the Vrije University Amsterdam.
 I previously did my BSc in Psychology at Leiden.
 During previous internships, I worked with fMRI data and with human post-mortem tissue.
 As part of my programme I took courses on complex trait genetics which drove my growing interest in bioinformatics.
-After reading the lab's paper on genetic identification of brain cell types in schizophrenia I arranged to visit the neurogenomics lab at Imperial as a Eurasmus student.
+After reading the lab's paper on genetic identification of brain cell types in schizophrenia I arranged to visit the neurogenomics lab at Imperial as a Erasmus student.